-Mary Beth McGruder is a North Carolina coastal writer of fiction and essays about love, marriage, grief, and the small mercies that keep us afloat.
+Mary Beth McGruder is a North Carolina coastal writer of fiction about love, marriage, grief, and the small mercies that keep us afloat.

 Read new stories and essays on Substack at Mary Beth McGruder | Stories from the North Carolina Coast.